 Our driver was so great, he rerouted to another completely treacherous road and drove all night.
 We arrived in Guayaquil about 8 hours later than anticipated (we waited in stand still traffic for about 6 — there aren’t many roads in Ecuador apparently.)

-Okay — the town of Montañita is hideous during the early morning of the hours.
+Okay — the town of Montañita is hideous during the early hours of the morning.
 It had rained the night before and everything was gross and muddy.
-Shops were closed and nothing was moving except for the early morning beach-goers and surfers, who were pretty cool to watch.
-It didn’t stop us from finding monitors and frolicking though.
+Shops were closed and nothing was moving except for the early AM beach-goers and surfers, who were pretty cool to watch.
+It didn’t stop us from finding mojitos and frolicking around though.

 So Surf Lessons?
 Awesome.